KnightNight101/UoR_APP/Draft_2/USER_STORIES.md

 The Draft_2 Project Management Platform represents a comprehensive solution for team collaboration and project management.
 The user stories and requirements outlined in this document provide a roadmap for delivering a secure, scalable, and user-friendly platform that serves the needs of modern teams.

-The current implementation demonstrates strong architectural foundations with React frontend, Flask backend, and comprehensive database design.
+The current implementation demonstrates strong architectural foundations with a QML (PySide6/PyQt) frontend, Flask backend, and comprehensive database design.
 The prioritized approach ensures that core functionality is delivered first, with advanced features following in subsequent releases.

 **Key Success Factors:**
 1. **User-Centered Design:** All features designed around actual user needs and workflows